· Programming · 12 min read

 Your Purple and Brown level members see competition-ready and advanced variations.
 Chest-to-bar pull-ups, heavier loading, higher complexity.

 Every member knows exactly what to do.
-The coach does not improvise.
-The workout is already scaled.
+The coach is not carrying the scaling system alone.
+The workout arrives already scaled.
 They coach, which is what they are there for: cues, energy, relationships, safety.

 And here is why this is not just "more options."